mbeavitt/EnsemblRest/README.rst

 .. image:: https://img.shields.io/badge/Say%20Thanks-!-1EAEDB.svg
     :target: https://saythanks.io/to/Ad115

-An interface to the Ensembl REST APIs, a whole world of biological data at your fingertips.
+A Python interface to the Ensembl REST APIs, a whole world of biological data at your fingertips.

 The `Ensembl database <https://www.ensembl.org/index.html>`__ contains